 Proposition 70 qualified for the statewide ballot in June 1988.
 This was an initiative measure, sponsored by the Planning and Conservation League, and provided bond funding for various conservation purchases around the state, including money for the acquisition of Pogonip.
 I sat on the PCL Board of Directors, and wanted to preserve Pogonip as part of a Santa Cruz City Greenbelt, and so I went to campus to gather signatures for the initiative campaign, trying to help qualify the measure for the ballot.

 I was in the Crown College Courtyard, accosting students, and asking them to sign the petition.
 Obviously, you had to be registered to vote to have your signature count, so I not only had various initiative petitions, I also had voter registration application forms.
-If I ran into a student who wanted to sign the petition, but who was not registered to vote (or not registered in Santa Cruz), I could register that student first, and then have the student sign the petition.
+If I ran into a student who wanted to sign the petition, but who was not registered to vote (or not registered in Santa Cruz County), I could register that student first, and then have the student sign the petition.

-One male student was filling out the voter registration form, and reached the place where it called for the prospective voter to state a party affiliation.
+One male student was filling out the voter registration form, and had reached the place where it called for the prospective voter to state a party affiliation.
 Those doing the registering are not, really, supposed to try to influence that choice, so when the student asked me, "What am I, a Republican or a Democrat?"
 I hesitated.

 Another student, a young black woman, was passing by, and she obviously overheard this question.
 Before I could respond, she whipped around and came right up to the student who had asked how he should register.